ellekasai/resumecards/README.md

 * `_config.yml`: You must change `baseurl`and `url`.
   * Make sure to restart the server after you update `_config.yml`.
 * `_data/resume.yml`: You must change `photo`, `name` and `url`.
 Also, you must set `demo` to `false` to hide everything but your resume.
-* `CNAME`: Change this to host Shiori on a custom domain.
+* `CNAME`: Change this to host ResumeCards on a custom domain.
 * `README.md`: Write your own README!
 * `_includes/script.html`: Extra stuff before the `</body>` tag.
 Change or remove the default Google Analytics code.
 * `_includes/nav.html`: Modify or remove your contact links.